Our Residents

 Medical school: Des Moines University, College of Osteopathic Medicine & Surgery

 About me: I am from the last frontier, the great state of Alaska!
-As the second oldest of 7 kids, there was no shortage of activity around our house growing up!
+As the second oldest of seven kids, there was no shortage of activity around our house growing up!
 Love for faith, family, and others were values written indelibly on our hearts and minds.
 Hard work, teamwork, and service characterized much of our activities – from subsistence fishing as a family to local and international volunteer endeavors.
 And if we worked hard, we played just as hard: hiking, camping, kayaking, ski racing, you name it!
 Our idea of family vacation was bicycling and camping our way across the Denali Highway or backpacking the Klondike Gold Rush’s historic Chilkoot Trail.
 Although I didn’t love school, I always found myself drawn toward health and the sciences.
 I completed my undergraduate with a Bachelor of Science in Nursing.
 During nursing school, I started contemplating the idea of medical school.
 It took time for the idea to really take root, but shortly after finishing nursing school I was fully vested in the pursuit of becoming a doctor.
 While working as a vascular surgery nurse, I returned to university to complete my medical school prerequisites.
 I then moved to Iowa for medical school at Des Moines University.
-When I started looking at residency programs, I was drawn to Dartmouth for main 2 reasons.
+When I started looking at residency programs, I was drawn to Dartmouth for main two main reasons.
 First, I knew the opportunity to train at an academic medical center in a rural area (with mountains!) was the ideal combination for me.
 Second, I felt that at Dartmouth I would receive excellent training in an environment that would also support my individual goals and values both academically and personally.
 I was thrilled to match here, and I continue to be grateful for the privilege to complete my medical training at Dartmouth Health.

 Keith Hansz, MD